snakemake/snakemake/docs/index.rst

     Please consider contributing your own if it is still missing.

 `Snakemake API documentation <https://snakemake-api.readthedocs.io>`_
-    The documentation of the Snakemake API for programmatic access and developement on Snakemake.
+    The documentation of the Snakemake API for programmatic access and development on Snakemake.

 `Conda-Forge <https://conda-forge.org>`_
     Conda-Forge is a community driven distribution of Conda packages that can be used from Snakemake for creating completely reproducible workflows by defining the used software versions and providing binaries.